-- CFES is customizable – our Program Directors work with each school to make sure the program is tailored to support the college and career readiness goals of each.
+- Our program is customized for each school – Program Directors work with school teams to make sure the program is supporting college and career readiness goals at each site.

-- Rather than dictating program elements, CFES embraces a collaborative team approach.
-CFES staff, educators, students and others work together to create a plan that fits within the CFES framework.
+- We embrace a collaborative team approach, rather than dictating program elements.
+CFES staff, educators, students and others work together to create a plan that fits within the CFES framework and aligns with the school culture.

 - We bring schools together: CFES schools network with one another to share best practices, connect students of different backgrounds and celebrate success.

-With guidance from their Program Director, members of the school CFES team identify Core Practice activities they would like to implement, and how often.
+With guidance from their Program Director, members of the school-based team identify Core Practice activities to implement, and how often.
 For example, teams may determine their students would be best served by peer mentoring, and set a schedule for mentor pairs to meet weekly.
-Another school may recruit community mentors to meet monthly with students to work on the college application process.
+Another school may engage community mentors to meet monthly with students to work on the college application process.
 A third school may implement a teachers-as-mentors model wherein students “check in” on a regular basis.
 For each of the Core Practices, there are many different implementation strategies.
 We’ll help you determine the best approach for your school.

-Although the CFES program looks different in each school, the following components are consistent throughout our network:
+Although our program looks different in each school, the following components are consistent throughout our network:

-- Each school is assigned a CFES Program Director who works with the liaison and team.
+- Every CFES Brilliant Pathways school is assigned a Program Director who works with the liaison and team.
 Program Directors visit schools to deliver services such as mentor training or college and career pathway workshops.
 Between visits, directors offer remote support.

 - Representatives of every school team are invited to attend our annual National Conference.

-- CFES organizes fall planning and training workshops for each school team to strategize the year’s activities with support from their Program Director.
+- CFES Brilliant Pathways conducts fall planning and training workshops for each school team to strategize the year’s activities with support from their Program Director.

-- School team members are invited to attend CFES professional development opportunities throughout the year.
+- School team members are invited to attend regional professional development opportunities throughout the year.

-- Curricular resources from our central office are distributed to school liaisons throughout the year.
+- Curricular resources from our central office are shared with school liaisons throughout the year.

-Many CFES schools pay their membership fee by tapping into a variety of funding sources, including district funds, local grants, community organizations and foundations, area corporations and private donors.
-We work with our schools to meet any necessary funding requirements – for example, dividing the membership fee across multiple payments throughout the school year.
+CFES Brilliant Pathways partner schools tap into a variety of funding sources for their contribution, including district funds, local grants, community organizations and foundations, area corporations, fundraisers, and private donors.
+We work with our schools to meet any necessary funding requirements – for example, dividing the cost across multiple payments throughout the school year.

 Your school team should be a group of people who have access to students and can move the program forward.
 School teams range from three to fifteen members, depending on the school’s needs and capacity.
 Your school team can consist of any or all of the following: